-To execute your sales hiring strategy and achieve your sales targets, you need the right sales talent.
-Here are 14 sales hiring strategies you can implement today to ensure you hire the right salespeople for your selling environment.
+To execute your hiring strategy and achieve your sales targets, you need the right sales talent.
+Here are 14 strategies you can use to ensure you hire the right salespeople for your company.

-There is a robust business need for objective sales hiring – devising comprehensive strategies to hire salespeople who will hit quota year-over-year and deliver profitable revenue is a critical component of sales management success.
-Simply put, you need to build a team that will get you to your numbers.
+There is a robust business need for objective sales hiring.
+Creating strategies to hire salespeople who will hit quota and deliver revenue is critical.
+Simply put, you need to build a team that will help you reach your sales goals.

-Here are 14 sales hiring strategies for each stage of the sales hiring lifecycle to make your hiring process more effective:
+Here are 14 sales recruiting strategies to make your hiring process more effective:

 1. Build Ideal Candidate Profiles to Match the Requirements of Your Sales Strategy

-One of the biggest issues that arises in the hiring process happens before candidates are even assessed: As a sales leader, you haven’t defined what you need from your salespeople.
-Do you need a hunter who can penetrate the market and close net-new business, a lead nurturer who can close warm leads, or someone to overtake and farm existing accounts?
+One of the biggest issues in the hiring process arises when leaders haven’t defined what they need from their salespeople.
+Do you need a hunter who can penetrate the market and close net-new business?
+Or a lead nurturer who can close warm leads?
+Or how about someone to overtake and farm existing accounts?